 Malaga’s economic plight dictated that an offer of around €10m from Rubin Kazan was sufficient to take the player to Russia following two seasons in Andalusia.

-Rondón’s new club overcame both Inter Milan and Atletico Madrid to reach the Europa League quarter-finals in his first season, the Russians eliminated 5-4 by Chelsea over two legs.
+Rondón’s new club overcame both Inter Milan and Atletico Madrid to reach the Europa League quarter-finals in his first season, Rubin Kazan eliminated 5-4 by Chelsea over two legs.

 The player was on target six times in 11 league matches from the outset of 2013/14, adding a further four goals from the same number of Europa League games.